alextmacri/game-of-life/logs/alex_log_5.md

 > **Problems/bugs noted:** -

 > **Other notes:** I forgot to do these for the past couple days.
-Today and yesterday I worked on essentially the same stuff, with more of a focus on the free play mode than the UML yesterday
+Today and yesterday I worked on essentially the same stuff, with more of a focus on the free play mode than the UML yesterday, so this can almost act as a log for both days

 ## TEMPLATE ENDS HERE.
 MEETINGS START HERE.